Global Site

 (Scope: NEC Corporation unless otherwise specified) Period: April 2021 to March 2026

-M: Major non-financial indicators related to materiality
+M: Indicates the main non-financial targets related to materiality

 - 4.Percentage based on the total consolidated procurement amount

-FY2024 Goals and Progress, Achievements, and FY2025 Goals
+FY2025 Goals and Progress, Achievements, and FY2026 Goals

 Suppliers agreeing to procurement guidelines: Maintain above 75%